OpulentiaAI/open-competitor/app/components/meal/README.md

 ## 📄 License

-Part of the MealOutput SuperAgent application by Opulentia.
+Part of the MealOutpost SuperAgent application by Opulentia.

 ---